com-480-data-visualization/NegativeEV/M2_Arthur.md

 At this stage of the project, we have successfully validated the technical feasibility of both our web architecture and our data modeling:
 1. **Initial Web Prototype:** We have deployed a functional skeleton of our website, which is currently running at **[https://negativeev.lovable.app](https://negativeev.lovable.app)**.
 This prototype validates our Next.js/React structure, routing, and Tailwind layout, providing the exact placeholders where our interactive widgets will be injected.
 2. **Offline 3D Generation:** In parallel, we have written comprehensive Python scripts that successfully generate the 3D surface visualization from our raw API dataset.
 This confirms that our data is sound and mathematically forms a continuous, insightful surface.
-3. **Next Steps:** The primary work for Milestone 3 consists of bridging these two achievements—exporting the Python-generated surface matrices into a lightweight format (JSON) and rendering them interactively via React libraries within our live Next.js prototype.
+3. **Next Steps:** The primary work for Milestone 3 consists of bridging these two achievements: exporting the Python-generated surface matrices into a lightweight format (JSON) and rendering them interactively via React libraries within our live Next.js prototype.